 In one scientific study, it was found that over time there is no difference between the results of surgical treatment versus non-surgical treatment.
 While this study doesn’t prove that surgery is definitively worse, the fact that there was no significant difference between the results of those treated by surgery and those who were not points to a lack of effectiveness.7 Another study showed that spinal fusion used with anterior decompression techniques provided no additional benefit in patients.8

 In general, the long term success of surgery for spinal issues is less than 50%.
 The evidence does not point toward surgery being an effective treatment for neck pain.

 What is the Discseel® Procedure and how does it help with neck pain?

-Here’s how it works: concentrated fibrin that is uniquely formulated to heal discs flows into the damaged disc’s tears and fissures, sealing them so that the disc can heal itself naturally.
+Here’s how it works: Fibrin, an FDA-approved substance that is used off-label in this procedure and is uniquely formulated to heal discs, flows into the damaged disc’s tears and fissures, sealing them so that the disc can heal itself naturally.
 Because the disc tissue heals itself, pain relief is sustained and does not return as is prone to happen with other forms of treatment.